olafsulich/Natours-project-/README.md

 # Description
-This is the Natours project create with Jonas Schmedtmann course.
+This is the Natours project created with Jonas Schmedtmann course.

 ## Technologies
 * HTML5